sderose/ragnarok/README.md

 Just go with Yggdrasil.
 My profiling shows it about 40% faster than minidom, but I expect that will vary greatly depending on document size and what you're actually doing.

+An simple example loading Yggdrasil via expat or Thor and then doing some simple processing, is in examples/YggdrasilDriver.py.

 All the normal DOM calls (DOM 3 Core) should work, but many Python developers may want to use the extensions.
 Among which: